Charles H. Dietrich

 Charles Henry Dietrich (November 26, 1853 – April 10, 1924) was the 11th Governor of Nebraska.
-Dietrich in mercantile pursuits and in banking.
+Dietrich began his career in mercantile pursuits and banking.
 After serving as governor, he was elected U.S. Senator from May 1, 1901 to March 3, 1905.

 Personal life

 He was born in Aurora, Illinois, and was of German ancestry.
 His education was attained in the public schools of his native state and he quit at the age of twelve.

 Dietrich was married twice.
 His first wife, Elizabeth Slaker, died in 1887.
 After Elizabeth's death, he married Margretta Stewart in on October 27, 1909.
 Deitrich and Margretta lived in Hastings, Nebraska.

 Career

 Dietrich was employed as a clerk in a hardware store in St. Joseph, Missouri.
 He moved to Chicago, Illinois and engaged in the hardware business.
 He moved to Deadwood, Dakota Territory (now South Dakota), in 1875 and engaged in mercantile pursuits, delivering goods on pack animals through the Black Hills.
 He then located and owned the 'Aurora' mine.

 Dietrich settled in Hastings, Nebraska, in 1878 and engaged in mercantile pursuits and in banking.
 Dietrich founded the German National Bank at Hastings and served as the president of the bank from 1887 to 1905.
 He became the president of the Hastings Board of Trade.

 Elected in 1900, Dietrich served as Governor of Nebraska from January 3, 1901, to May 1, 1901.
 He resigned his governorship to replace interim U.S. Senator William V. Allen, who had been appointed in 1899 after Monroe L. Hayward died in office.

 His tenure in the Senate lasted from May 1, 1901 to March 3, 1905.
 His Senate service was most notable as a pro-imperialist on the Lodge Committee that investigated war crimes during the Philippine–American War.
 He did not run for reelection in 1904.